-The Applicant states that this request would not present any greater impact with regards to air, water, and land resource quality of the state than any discharges that result from customary farm uses.
-The Applicant further asserts that this application will not result in development on the subject property and any subsequent development would be subject to review and approval of a land use application, including a review of any proposed impact on air, water, or land quality.
-The Applicant concludes that no issue regarding air, water, and land resource quality is presented by the application, it is consistent with Goal 6.
+The applicant states that this request would not present any greater impact with regards to air, water, and land resource quality of the state than any discharges that result from customary farm uses.
+The applicant further asserts that this application will not result in development on the subject property and any subsequent development would be subject to review and approval of a land use application, including a review of any proposed impact on air, water, or land quality.
+The applicant concludes that no issue regarding air, water, and land resource quality is presented by the application, it is consistent with Goal 6.

-The Hearings Officer finds that the application would be in compliance with Goal 6.
+Staff concurs with the applicant and finds that the application would be in compliance with Goal 6.